Best Halogen Headlight Bulbs: Drive at Night With More Confidence

 Types of Headlight Bulbs

 Halogen bulbs have been used in vehicle headlights for many years.
 This type of bulb contains halogen gas as well as a thin tungsten filament and a glass filament.
 The gas moves through the tungsten to the filament, producing a chemical reaction when the headlight is turned on.
-Halogen lights generate white light with a tint of yellow.
+Halogen lights generate a white light with a tint of yellow.

 Xenon headlights are also known as high-intensity discharge (HID) headlamps.
 They hit the market in the early '90s and eventually became the top headlight option for many car manufacturers.
 A xenon light produces 3,000 lumens compared to a halogen light, which produces just 1,400.
 Xenon headlights also have a longer lifespan than their halogen counterparts.

 LED headlight bulbs were first used on vehicles in the early aughts.
 They need less power to function than classic halogen lights and are popular on hybrid models such as the Toyota Prius.
 They emit light similarly to HID and halogen bulbs but can produce a more focused ray of bright light as well as different shapes.
+You cannot, however, replace Xenon or Halogen bulbs with LED bulbs as it's illegal and dangerous to do so without replacing the entire headlight assembly that's designed for an LED bulb.

 Luminance or Brightness